Osteoarthritis: Signs and symptoms

-The main symptom is pain, causing loss of ability and often stiffness.
+The main symptom of osteoarthritis is pain, causing loss of ability and often stiffness.
 The pain is typically made worse by prolonged activity and relieved by rest.
-Stiffness is most common in the morning, and typically lasts less than thirty minutes after beginning daily activities, but may return after periods of inactivity.
-Osteoarthritis can cause a crackling noise (called "crepitus") when the affected joint is moved, especially shoulder and knee joint.
+Stiffness is most common in the morning, and typically lasts less than thirty minutes after beginning daily activities, but may return after periods of inactivity (such as prolonged sitting).
+Pain with ascending/descending stairs or getting in or out of a car or the bath is associated with osteoarthritis of the patellofemoral joint (the joint behind the kneecap), as this joint is stressed with knee flexion.
+Osteoarthritis can cause a crackling noise (called "crepitus") when the affected joint is moved, especially the shoulder and knee joints.
 A person may also complain of joint locking and joint instability.
 These symptoms would affect their daily activities due to pain and stiffness.
 Some people report increased pain associated with cold temperature, high humidity, or a drop in barometric pressure, but studies have had mixed results.

-Osteoarthritis commonly affects the hands, feet, spine, and the large weight-bearing joints, such as the hips and knees, although in theory, any joint in the body can be affected.
+Osteoarthritis commonly affects the hands, feet, spine, and the large weight-bearing joints, such as the hips and knees, although any joint in the body can be affected.
 As osteoarthritis progresses, movement patterns (such as gait), are typically affected.
-Osteoarthritis is the most common cause of a joint effusion of the knee.

 In smaller joints, such as at the fingers, hard bony enlargements, called Heberden's nodes (on the distal interphalangeal joints) or Bouchard's nodes (on the proximal interphalangeal joints), may form, and though they are not necessarily painful, they do limit the movement of the fingers significantly.
-Osteoarthritis of the toes may be a factor causing formation of bunions, rendering them red or swollen.
+Osteoarthritis of the toes may be a factor causing formation of bunions.

 Causes

-Damage from mechanical stress with insufficient self repair by joints is believed to be the primary cause of osteoarthritis.
+Damage from mechanical stress with insufficient self-repair by joints is believed to be the primary cause of osteoarthritis.
 Sources of this stress may include misalignments of bones caused by congenital or pathogenic causes; mechanical injury; excess body weight; loss of strength in the muscles supporting a joint; and impairment of peripheral nerves, leading to sudden or uncoordinated movements.
+The risk of osteoarthritis increases with aging, history of joint injury, or family history of osteoarthritis.
 However exercise, including running in the absence of injury, has not been found to increase the risk of knee osteoarthritis.
 Nor has cracking one's knuckles been found to play a role.
-The risk of osteoarthritis increases with ageing.

 Primary

-The development of osteoarthritis is correlated with a history of previous joint injury and with obesity, especially with respect to knees.
+The development of osteoarthritis is correlated with a history of previous joint injury and with obesity, especially with respect to the hips and knees.
+Osteoarthritis of the hips and knees is twice as common in those with obesity.
 Changes in sex hormone levels may play a role in the development of osteoarthritis, as it is more prevalent among post-menopausal women than among men of the same age.
+Women also tend to have more severe symptoms and imaging findings for hip and knee osteoarthritis as compared to men.
 Conflicting evidence exists for the differences in hip and knee osteoarthritis in African Americans and Caucasians.